 Which can be a double-edged sword, insofar as an endless stream of hairpin turns is a damaging and rocky uphill ride for your life rather than a comfortable and confident feature film.
 But beneath all the nonsense beats the heart of an ever-curious fable about the presumption that the world is a fixed or incontestable constitution of iron-clad rules rather than a set of loosely-stitched, tenuous guidelines meant to be disrupted.
 Susan is a fairy after a fact, but she’s also a figure in total control of herself, and she wraps much more than governmental regulations around her fingers.
 Warping from place to place in a refusal to submit to the laws of time and space, stealing cars left and right as she tears asunder capitalist and liberalist values of personal property and ownership, and even buckling bylaws about rational communication when she reprimands the world’s ossified language by paying no heed to its demands for her, Susan walks the way of disobedience.

-Bluntly, Hawks’ inimitable skill as a director is not spectacularly put to the test in Bringing Up Baby, a film that is primarily pleasured to enjoy the company of the unscrupulous but inimitably clever screenplay by Dudley Nichols and Hagar Wilde and the asymmetrical performances of stars Katherine Hepburn and Cary Grant.
-Hardly visually inept, Russell Metty’s cinematography is admirably suffused in a darkness traditionally considered unbecoming of the comedy genre, adding a layer of mystique and anxiety to the midnight leopard search that covers the back-half of the picture, and the editing is comedy filmmaking at its slippery, staccato best.
+Bluntly, Hawks’ inimitable skill as a director is not spectacularly put to the test in Bringing Up Baby, a film that is primarily pleasured to enjoy the company of the unscrupulous but inimitably clever screenplay by Dudley Nichols and Hagar Wilde and the fire-and-ice, totally askew performances of stars Katherine Hepburn and Cary Grant.
+Still, it’s hardly visually inept; Russell Metty’s cinematography is admirably suffused in a darkness traditionally considered unbecoming of the comedy genre, adding a layer of mystique and anxiety to the midnight leopard search that covers the back-half of the picture.
+And the editing is comedy filmmaking at its slippery, staccato best.
 But Baby is a pre-visual picture for the most part, hardly an aesthetic masterpiece but at least a verbal one.
 Befitting Maria DiBattista’s commentary that “in the talkative world of comedy, however, silence is not something that is broken, or that we subside back into, but something that is achieved.
 We are not born into a noiseless world”, the dialogue is not circumstantial but a fount for the messiness of human discourse and interpersonal befuddlement, for the conflagration of communication as the presence of the social world of others throws the distinctly contingent nature of the individual into sharp relief.

 It’s not perfect.
 Nothing in Bringing Up Baby approaches the overlapping razor-wire of Hawksian dialogue in this film’s follow-up, His Girl Friday (the also masterful Only Angels Have Wings came in between).
 And, for that matter, Baby does occasionally reek of a one-size-fits-all screwball must, as though it is afraid to simmer down its ever-boiling top for fear of being charged with lethargy.
 But Baby at least has the sparkle of discontent and disarray in its eyes, nearly the equal of His Girl Friday (in the latter film, speech is almost literally a battlefield where being heard or discerned is a marvel of personal achievement in its own light, the likes of which prefigure the contested beauty of the mangled sound in Robert Altman’s ‘70s films).
 The commitment to the confrontational impulses of the human species (one quote, about how the male love impulse often reveals itself in conflict, might sum up Hawks’ career) hissing and popping all over the frame, slathering the screen with venomous energy and puncturing it with unflagging gazes and glares, is nearly impossible to shake off.

-Of all the classic screwballs, Bringing Up Baby is the film whose sheer existence is, at best, only tenuously and provisionally linked to reality, the film with the animal itch, the feral urge in its eyes.
+Of all the classic screwballs, Bringing Up Baby is the film whose sheer existence is, at best, only tenuously and provisionally linked to reality.
+It’s the screwball with the animal itch, the feral urge in its eyes.
 I don’t have much use for staid symbols like the dualistic leopards who resemble the tame and unleashed impulses of the human species, but the askew film, ever estranged from reality, spends too much time convulsing for the rigidity of any symbol to set in.
-The compulsion of nonconforming restlessness is the film’s animating principle (Stanley Cavell ties it into the American Emersonian tradition of absconding from society with the paradoxical goal of returning to society a reconstructed person).
+The compulsion of nonconforming restlessness is the film’s animating principle (Stanley Cavell ties it into the American Emersonian tradition of escaping from society with the paradoxical goal of returning to society a reconstructed person).
 However you look at it though, Bringing Up Baby is much more than a delight.
 It’s a devious devil-charmer of an unmoored world that positively refuses to submit to you, or to your assumptions about it.